-- 1. Behavior, gestures, expressions, or communications with a student that are unrelated to the educator's job duties and evidence a romantic intent or interest in the student, including statements of love, affection, or attraction.
-Factors that may be considered in determining the romantic intent of such communications or behavior include: - a.
-The nature of the communications: - b.
-The timing of the communications; - c.
-The extent of the communications: - d.
-Whether the communications were made openly or secretly; - e.
-The extent that the educator attempts to conceal the communications: - f.
-If the educator claims to be counseling a student, SBEC may consider whether the educator's job duties included counseling, whether the educator reported the subject of the counseling to the student's guardians or to the appropriate school personnel, or, in the case of alleged abuse or neglect, whether the educator reported the abuse or neglect to the appropriate authorities; and - g.
-Any other evidence tending to show the context of the communications between educator and student.
+1. Behavior, gestures, expressions, or communications with a student that are unrelated to the educator's job duties and evidence a romantic intent or interest in the student, including statements of love, affection, or attraction.
+Factors that may be considered in determining the romantic intent of such communications or behavior include:

+- a.
+The nature of the communications;

+- b.
+The timing of the communications;

+- c.
+The extent of the communications;

+- d.
+Whether the communications were made openly or secretly;

+- e.
+The extent that the educator attempts to conceal the communications;

+g.
+Any other evidence tending to show the content of the communications between educator and student.

-- 2. Making inappropriate comments about a student's body, creating or transmitting sexually suggestive photographs or images, or encouraging the student to transmit sexually suggestive photographs or images. - 3.
-Making sexually demeaning comments to a student. - 4.
-Making comments about a student's potential sexual performance. - 5.
-Requesting details of a student's sexual history. - 6.
-Requesting a date, sexual contact, or any activity intended for the sexual gratification of the educator. - 7.
-Engaging in conversations regarding the sexual problems, preferences, or fantasies of either party. - 8.
-Inappropriate hugging, kissing, or excessive touching. - 9.
-Providing the student with drugs or alcohol. - 10.
-Suggestions that a romantic relationship is desired after the student graduates, including post-graduation plans for dating or marriage. - 11.
-Any other acts tending to show that the educator solicited a romantic relationship with the student.
+2. Making inappropriate comments about a student's body, creating or transmitting sexually suggestive photographs or images, or encouraging the student to transmit sexually suggestive photographs or images.

+3. Making sexually demeaning comments to a student.

+4. Making comments about a student's potential sexual performance.

+5. Requesting details of a student's sexual history.

+6. Requesting a date, sexual contact, or any activity intended for the sexual gratification of the educator.

+7. Engaging in conversations regarding the sexual problems, preferences, or fantasies of either party.

+8. Inappropriate hugging, kissing, or excessive touching.

+9. Providing the student with drugs or alcohol.

+10. Suggestions that a romantic relationship is desired after the student graduates, including post-graduation plans for dating or marriage.

+11. Any other acts tending to show that the educator solicited a romantic relationship with the student.
 19 TAC 249.3(51)